💱 Trade Calculator

 Feature 🌱 GAG1 🌿 GAG2

-Electric / Shocked mutation100x25x (disputed)
+Electric / Shocked mutation100x25x (verified)

-Starstruck mutationNot in game50x (Starfall only)
+Starstruck mutationNot in game50x (Starfall only) (verified)

-Mutation stackingYes (brackets multiply)No (one per crop)
+Mutation stackingYes (brackets multiply)No (one per crop, newer replaces older)

-Night stealing mechanicNoYes
+Night stealing mechanicNoYes (2-minute Night window)

 Gold Moon eventNoYes (night only, PvP)